samhermes/samhermes.github.io/_posts/2018-6-04-how-to-improve-accessibility-tabs.markdown

 ---
 layout: post
-title: How to make accessible tabs
+title: How to improve the accessibility of tabs
 date: 2018-06-04
 custom_js: prism
 ---